davidfcarr/quick-playground/readme.txt

 The plugin takes advantage of WordPress Playground, the innovative software that simulates a complete PHP/WordPress/database server environment running in your web browser for testing and experimentation.
 Quick Playground simplifies the creation of Playground Blueprints, which define steps such as installing themes and plugins and loading content.
 No need to hand-code JSON or arrange for code to be served from Github.

+This plugin is ideal for developers and designers who want to test new ideas without disrupting their live website.

 Features:

 - Clone your website's home page and key content for testing purposes.
 For performance reasons, the plugin does not attempt to clone your entire database.